About me

 Training, qualifications & experience

-I am a qualified Humanistic Person-centred Counsellor and registered member of the British Association of Counsellors and Psychotherapists.
+I am a qualified Humanistic Person-centred Counsellor and registered member of the British Association of Counsellors and Psychotherapists (BACP).

-I have experience in helping adults, young people and children, LGBTQ+.
+I am experienced in helping adults, young people, children, LGBTQ+, and neurodivergent people.
 I help with a range of emotional and mental health problems, including anxiety, depression, self-harm and suicidal thoughts, self-esteem and confidence.

 Member organisations